gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

   - **Compilers** - (`gcc`, Go `compile`, `rustc`) - Lowest level of automation
   - **Language tooling** (e.g. `go`, `cargo`) - intra-language dependency management required to build individial parts of the Teleport bundle.
-  - **GNU make** - extra-language dependency management & build ordering required to build teleport binaries.
+  - **Cross Language Tooling** - GNU Make provides extra-language dependency management & build ordering required to build teleport binaries.
   - **Build orchestrator** - e.g. Drone / GitHub Actions.
-Tools tha decide *when* to run the build, what, to run, where and so on.
-Our current primary tool is `Drone`, but we are crurrently in the process of migrating towards `GitHub Actions`.
+Tools that decide *when* to run the build, what, to run, where and so on.
+Our current primary tool is `Drone`, but we are currently in the process of migrating towards `GitHub Actions`.

 #### **Custom Tooling**